CraigBorrows/Teensy-development-setup/readme.md

 # Teensy development setup
 using windows, clion and docker

+This repository provides a complete development environment for Teensy microcontroller projects using Windows, CLion IDE, and Docker containerization.
+The setup streamlines the build process by leveraging Docker for cross-platform compilation while maintaining the convenience of CLion's integrated development environment.
+This configuration includes automated build tools, integrated Teensy loader functionality, and serial monitoring capabilities for efficient embedded development workflow.

 ## Rename Project
 * CMakeList.txt
 * Line 11 -> project(teensy-project C CXX ASM)